-For computational efficiency, we conduct this ablation study on four representative datasets: PEMS08 ($N$=170, $D$=3, $T$=62), Gait ($N$=300, $D$=6, $T$=101), C-MAPSS ($N$=359, $D$=21, $T$=207), and PhysioNet ($N$=4000, $D$=35, $T$=48), under MCAR and MNAR and missing ratios of 10\%, 50\%, and 90\%.
-These datasets provide diverse coverage across sample sizes (170--4000), feature dimensions (3--35), and sequence lengths (48--207), ensuring the comparison generalizes across varying data characteristics.
+For computational efficiency, we conduct this ablation study on 5 representative datasets, including CNNpred, PEMS08, PM2.5, Gas Senaor, and CMAPSS, under MCAR and MNAR with all missing ratios (10\%, 50\%, and 90\%), ensuring the comparison generalizes across varying data characteristics and missingness scenarios.

-For objective functions, we compare MSE, DRIO with balanced Sinkhorn (BSH-DRIO), and the original BRITS objective.
-BSH-DRIO uses balanced optimal transport with strict mass conservation ($S_\varepsilon$) instead of the unbalanced variant ($S_{\varepsilon,\tau}$) that relaxes marginal constraints via the parameter $\tau$.
-The balanced formulation enforces $\pi_1 = \mu$ and $\pi_2 = \nu$ exactly, whereas our unbalanced formulation penalizes marginal deviations with KL divergence scaled by $\tau$ (See Appendix~\ref{sec:design-choice} for details).
-The original BRITS objective combines MSE reconstruction with a consistency loss that penalizes discrepancies between forward and backward RNN predictions, providing an alternative form of regularization without distributional robustness.

-All models are trained with the Adam optimizer using learning rate $5 \times 10^{-4}$ and weight decay $10^{-6}$.
-We use batch size 32 and train for 30 epochs, evaluating on the validation set every 10 epochs.
-For the DRIO-based objective, we use 5 inner optimization steps with inner learning rate 0.01 for the adversarial weight update.
+All models are trained with the Adam optimizer using learning rate $5 \times 10^{-4}$ and weight decay $10^{-6}$ with batch size 32.
+For the models with $\objname$-type objective, we use inner learning rate 0.01 and $K$ = 8 for the adversarial weight update across all dataset and missing scenarios.
+The number of inner ascent steps $K$ controls the strength of the adversarial approximation \citep{sinha2017certifying}.
+Small $K$ gives a weak but stable adversary and reduces computation, while larger $K$ more closely approximates the inner supremum at higher cost.
+In practice, overly large $K$ may produce adversarial trajectories that make the outer update noisy or overly conservative.
+We note that the effects of $K$ are mitigated by the cross-validation procedure since it tunes the robustness based on the fixed parameters, e.g., $K$ and $\tau$.
+Therefore, we fix $K=8$ throughout the paper for all $\objname$-type objectives across all dataset and missingness scenarios.